ArshadChowdhury/ArshadChowdhury/README.md

 ## Some Info About Me -

-- 👯 I'm looking to contibute in Good Open Source Software Projects and Great Opportunities (Remote Only)
+- 👯 I'm looking to contibute in Good Open Source Software Projects and Great Opportunities (Remote Only).
-- 🔭 I’m currently building up my Problem Solving Skills & working as a frontend dev at Repliq.
+- 🔭 I’m currently building up my problem solving skills & looking for remote work.
-- 🌱 I’m also learning Redux
+- 🌱 I’m also learning Redux.
 - 💬 You can ask me about Web Design & Development.
 - 💰 Open to all kinds of work from home.
 - 📫 Mail me to contact anytime : arshadchowdhury46@gmail.com